savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 ## Background

-We at Savas switched to using Docker for local development last year and we love it - so much so that we even proposed [a Drupalcon session on our approach and experience](https://events.drupal.org/node/17250).
-Using Docker makes it incredibly easy for developers to quickly spin up consistent local development environments that match production.
+We at Savas Labs switched to using Docker for local development last year and we love it - so much so that we even proposed [a Drupalcon session on our approach and experience](https://events.drupal.org/node/17250).
+Using Docker makes it easy for developers to quickly spin up consistent local development environments that match production.
 In the past we used Vagrant and virtual machines for these purposes, but we've found Docker to be much faster when switching between multiple projects.

-Usually we build our Docker images from scratch to perfectly match production environments.
+Usually we build our Docker images from scratch to closely match production environments.
 However, for agile development and rapid prototyping, we sometimes make use of public Docker images.
 In these cases we've relied on [Wodby's Docker4Drupal project](https://github.com/wodby/docker4drupal), which is "a set of docker containers optimized for Drupal."

 We plan to post a more in-depth series of posts covering Docker for local development and CI environments in the near future, so be on the look out for that!